mananapr/cfiles/README.md

 `cfiles` looks for external scripts in the `$XDG_CACHE_HOME/cfiles/scripts` directory.
 Make sure the scripts are executable before moving them to the scripts directory.

 If `$XDG_CACHE_HOME` is not set, then `$HOME/.cache` is used.

+## Opening Files
+You can set `FILE_OPENER` in `config.h` to specify your file opening program.
+It is set to use `xdg-open` by default but you can change it to anything like `thunar`. macOS users need to set it to `/usr/bin/open`.
+Note that you have to specify the full path of the binary.

 ## Image Previews
 You can either go with `w3mimgdisplay` or `Überzug` ([link](https://github.com/seebye/ueberzug)) for image previews.